KPIs & Operating Metrics(New)

 Yum Brands (YUM) Long-Term Investments (2016)

-Yum Brands (YUM) has disclosed Long-Term Investments for 8 consecutive years, with $64.0 million as the latest value for Q3 2016.
+Yum Brands' Long-Term Investments history spans 8 years, with the latest figure at $64.0 million for Q3 2016.